Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Graphics.rst

 creating bi-directionally linked widget graphics quibs.
 Like with other graphics quibs, widgets created with quib arguments automatically update upon upstream changes that affect their arguments.
-In addition, if a given quib is set as the initial value-setting kwarg of the widget, then interacting with the widget creates graphics-driven assignments to this given quib.
+In addition, if a given quib is set as the value kwarg of the widget, then interacting with the widget creates graphics-driven assignments to this given quib.
 This behavior allows to easily create interactive GUIs without a need for the classical, and more cumbersome, use of callback functions.

-Quib-supported widgets and their corresponding value-setting kwargs:
+Here is a list of quib-supported widgets and their corresponding value-setting kwargs:

 ::